dasollee2525/Capstone-project/README.md

 Note that using different version of required packages can effects the results, especially PyTorch.
 The implementations are tested on Python 3.7+

-#### Should pull out the dmfont, and ProgramFiles directories outside of Capstone-project directory
+#### Please pull out the dmfont, and ProgramFiles directories outside of Capstone-project directory
 ```
 .
 ├── dmfont                 # From Capstone-project directory